UV And Indoor Air Polutants

 According to the EPA "Volatile organic compounds (VOCs) are emitted as gases from certain solids or liquids.
 VOCs include a variety of chemicals, some of which may have short- and long-term adverse health effects.
 Concentrations of many VOCs are consistently higher indoors (up to ten times higher) than outdoors.
 VOCs are emitted by a wide array of products numbering in the thousands.
 Examples include: paints and lacquers, paint strippers, cleaning supplies, pesticides, building materials and furnishings..."

-The UVC radiation itself can not destroy VOC but UVC is used as a part of a process called Photocatalytic Oxidation which can reduce or virtually eliminate VOC from the indoor air.
-In the Photocatalytic Oxidation process VOC are trapped by a photocatalyst - most often titanium dioxide (TiO2) - which is activated by UVC radiation.
+UV light itself can not destroy VOC but UV is used as a part of a process called Photocatalytic Oxidation which can reduce or virtually eliminate VOCs from the indoor air.
+In the Photocatalytic Oxidation process VOC are trapped by a photocatalyst - most often titanium dioxide (TiO2) - which is activated by high intensity UV light.
 The harmful VOC are oxidized and turned into water and carbon dioxide.

-Some studies state that properly designed and installed UV air cleaners will eradicate or greatly reduce the microbial contaminants from the indoor air.
+Studies show that properly designed and installed UV air cleaners will help remove or greatly reduce the microbes from the indoor air.
 This is why the indoor air quality in public buildings has been addressed by specific requirements of UV installation inside the HVAC systems.

 UV light Next UV Topic - UV Disinfection of Operating Rooms During Surgery